Semisimplicity and weight-monodromy for fundamental groups: Weil--Deligne representations

-\begin{remark} If $V$ is a $\W$-filtered $(\varphi,N,G_{L|K})$-module which is mixed in the sense that its associated Weil--Deligne representation is mixed, then all of the above constructions are compatible with the crystalline Frobenius $\varphi$.
-The subspace $V^i$ from Definition~\ref{def:mixed} is the largest $\varphi$-stable $\BQ_p$-subspace such that the eigenvalues of $\varphi|_{V^i}$ (as a $\BQ_p$-linear endomorphism) are $p$-Weil numbers of weight $i$.
-The decompositions in Definition~\ref{def:canonical_splitting} and Theorem~\ref{thm:structure} are $\varphi$-stable, where in the latter the crystalline Frobenius on $\std_j$ acts via $\varphi(\zeta^r)=p^{-r}\zeta^r$. \end{remark}
+\begin{remark} If $V$ is a $\W$-filtered $(\varphi,N,G_{L|K})$-module which is mixed in the sense that its associated $L_0$-linear Weil--Deligne representation is mixed, then all of the constructions in this section are compatible with the crystalline Frobenius $\varphi$: for instance the canonical splitting (Definition~\ref{def:canonical_splitting}) is $\varphi$-invariant, and the mixing operators $\delta_r$ (Definition~\ref{def:mixing}) satisfy $\varphi\circ\delta_r\circ\varphi^{-1}=p^{-1}\delta_r$.
+Perhaps the easiest way to see this is to observe that $\varphi$ provides an isomorphism of mixed Weil--Deligne representations from $V$ to $V$ with a rescaled monodromy operator $N$, and observe that all of our constructions are functorial and are unchanged (up to appropriate scaling factors) on rescaling $N$. \end{remark}